 ZONE BUSINESSES MUNICIPALITIES Green business best practices and case study compilation.
 Pre-approved green design professionals 'roster' Listing of green products or technologies that are already produced in the Zone.
 Sustainability presentation templates for delivery to CEOs/senior management.
 Regulatory reference tool.
 Green funding sources library.
 Web-based virtual map of the Zone, for example, using a GIS overlay with Google search function.
 Progressive municipal policy case study compilation, e.g., policies that support/ encourage industrial infill, intensification and energy efficiency building retrofits.
 Information on: How to build flexibility into regulations.
 How to create and implement green development incentives.
 Life-cycle analysis or business case development tools for decision-making.
 Pre-approved green design professionals 'roster' Handouts describing sector-specific best practices and innovations.
 It is recommended that Partners in Project Green prioritize three - five tools for the first year.
 Those highlighted in the above table might be a good starting point.
 5.5.2 Promotional (collateral) materials Printed folders for material such as: Backgrounders on Partners in Project Green staff and leaders: Rationale: One-page brief on the key executives in Partners in Project Green.
 Briefs should be available online with headshots.
 Brief should contain information on expertise and experience.
 Brief should also contain a list of topics that the executive has experience speaking to or can be quoted.
-The brief will be used in proposal writing, promoting Partners in Project Green, where it is going and a bit of history.
+The brief will be used in proposal writing, promoting Partners in Project Green leaders as speakers and for the media.
+Corporate brochure Rationale: A brochure to be used to show overall capabilities of Partners in Project Green, where it is going and a bit of history.
 Its design should resemble the web site and support it.
 It should be no longer than four pages in length.
 ALL printed materials should be produced on environmentally friendly materials and methods.
-Corporate presentation Rationale: A presentation that is a template for individual presentations that Partners in Project Green will make.
+Message: Brochure should have content that appeals to its two target markets (municipalities and businesses) and to executive and staff in the Corporate presentation Rationale: A presentation that is a template for individual presentations that Partners in Project Green will make.
 Message: Should show positioning statement, structure and short history (founding partners), what we do, how programs are delivered, how programs are measured and future activities.
 Modules can be added depending on the audience, case studies, proposed program or services.
 Business cards with statement of vision on the back Rationale: A business card is the most basic and heavily used communication vehicle.
 Placing a good description of what Partners in Project Green does on the back provides a quick tool to introduce the organization in non-formal settings.
 Message: The card should contain either the positioning statement or a short bullet list of the ways that Partners in Project Green can help clients.
 One-page flyer on each of Partners in Project Green's major projects Rationale: The one-page flier amounts to a case study.
 Case studies are generally used to solicit clients in a similar field.
 The can also be used to help the media to write more informed stories.
 The case study should be mimicked on the website.
-Message: The message on the case study is designed participate with Partners in Project Green.
+Message: The message on the case study is designed